stevenhartley/geo_system/README.md

 The entire program can be found in cottage.py, any of the imports that are not on your pi will need to be installed using `pip install`.
 I setup the python script to be launched automatically using `pm2` command.

-Take what you like and enjoy, it was a lot of fun writing this, homefully someone else will find it useful.
+Take what you like and enjoy, it was a lot of fun writing this, hopefully someone else will find it useful.

 _Steven._